re-framejs/re-framejs/docs/ApplicationState.md

 trying to hide it, which is, when you think about it, quite crazy ... and I did it for years).

-2. Because all app state is coalesced into one atom, it can be updated with a single `reset!`, which acts like a transactional commit.
+2. Because all app state is coalesced into one atom, it can be updated with a single `reset`, which acts like a transactional commit.
 There is an instant in which the app goes from one state to the next, never a series of incremental steps which can leave the app in a temporarily inconsistent, intermediate state.
 Again, this simplicity causes a certain class of bugs or design problems to evaporate.

-3. The data in `app-db` can be given a strong schema so that, at any moment, we can validate all the data in the application. **All of it!**
+3. The data in `appDb` can be given a strong schema so that, at any moment, we can validate all the data in the application. **All of it!**
 We do this check after every single "event handler" runs (event handlers compute new state).
 And this enables us to catch errors early (and accurately).
 It increases confidence in the way